yoxu515/aot-benchmark/README.md

       - **PASCAL VOC2012**: https://www.robots.ox.ac.uk/~vgg/projects/pascal/VOC/voc2012/
       - **COCO**: https://cocodataset.org/#download *(requires `pycocotools`)*

+      Download to a random file to delete it later

       > You do **not** need to download all datasets.
 Missing datasets are automatically skipped.

       ---